pinax/django-mailer/README.rst

 you'll either need to fall back to using Django's default mail backend, or increase your database limits (a procedure that depends on which database you are using).

+With django-mailer, you can’t know in a Django view function whether the email has actually been sent or not - the ``send_mail`` function just stores mail on the queue to be sent later.

 django-mailer was developed as part of the `Pinax ecosystem
 <http://pinaxproject.com>`_ but is just a Django app and can be used